mrdolliver/mrdolliver/README.md

 Here is a collection of projects I’ve worked on, showcasing my skills and contributions across various domains.
 Each project highlights different aspects of my expertise.
 Just click on the links to view a sample video or document.
 Note, these videos/documents are not the full project, just samples from the original to convey a flavor of my work product/style.

 ## Technical Writing
-**Description:** Each course came with a participate user guide to complment the ILT,VILT or Self-paced courses.
-In Addition several product course implmented hands on labs for learn by doing methodology.
+**Description:** Each course came with a participate user guide to complement the ILT, VILT or self-paced courses.
+In addition, several product courses implemented hands on labs for learn by doing methodology.
 **Technologies Used:** MS Word/PDF
 **Highlights:** The participant user guides could be used to follow along with the presentation and make notes as well as future reference material.
-The hands on lab guides were written as step by step, so that if there were different levels of knowledge in the training evreyone could participate.
+The hands-on lab guides were written as step by step, so that if there were different levels of knowledge in the training everyone could participate.

 [Participant guide sample](link-to-project)